aws/aws-cdk/tools/@aws-cdk/node-bundle/README.md

 Commands:
-  node-bundle validate  Validate the package is ready for bundling node-bundle write     Write the bundled version of the project to a temp directory node-bundle pack      Write the bundle and create the tarball
+  node-bundle validate  Validate the package is ready for bundling node-bundle write     Write the bundled version of the project to a temp
+                        directory
+  node-bundle pack      Write the bundle and create the tarball

 Options:
-  --entrypoint      List of entrypoints to bundle             [array] [required] --copyright       Copyright statement to be added to the notice file
-                                                             [string] [required]
-  --external        Packages in this list will be excluded from the bundle and
+  --entrypoint      List of entrypoints to bundle                        [array] --external        Packages in this list will be excluded from the bundle and
                     added as dependencies (example: fsevents:optional)
                                                            [array] [default: []]